-The Alaska Timber Harvest is outlined in the table below.
+The Alaska Timber Harvest is outlined in Figure 1 below.
 As can be seen, the total timber harvest has declined significantly since the mid-1980s.
-It is possible that our supply estimates for the logging industry (logging residue, primary/secondary mill residue) are unreasonably high, because most of the figures used in this analysis are mostly from 2002.
-However, the majority of the harvest reduction has already taken place by 2001.
-Thus, while choosing any single year to represent overall timber harvest is difficult, 2002 may be a reasonable choice for a representative year.
+It is possible that our supply estimates for the logging industry (logging residue, primary/secondary mill residue) are somewhat high, because most of the forest sector supply estimates for this analysis are from 2002.
+However, most of the declines in harvest volume had already taken place by 2001.
+Thus, while choosing any single year to represent overall timber harvest is difficult, 2002 may be a reasonable choice for a representative near-term year to form a baseline.